Iran | Kings, Shahs and Gardens

 The Reza Abbasi Museum hosts us next and delights with its foremost collection of Persian art, with exhibits spanning four millennia, from 2,000 BC to the present.
 We round off the day by visiting Niavaran Palace, a dynastic residence housed in glorious gardens.

-Tonight we enjoy a farewell dinner, and raise a glass or two to our holiday’s many highlights.
+Tonight we enjoy a farewell dinner, and reminisce on our holiday’s many highlights.

 We transfer to Tehran airport for our flights home.